ericosur/ericosur-snippet/prime/README.md

 * prime_100k.txt: 100,000 prime numbers (last is 1,299,709)
 * prime_1M.txt: one million prime numbers (last is 15,485,863)

-such table could be downloaded at
+> tables could be downloaded at
 [millions primes](http://primes.utm.edu/lists/small/millions/)

 ### how to cut the prime colume from head 100 lines